Kasane 4WD Camper Rental, Botswana

 Across the Border by 4WD Camper

 Kazungula, seven and a half miles east of Kasane, is exactly where the four African countries meet.
-If you want a jaunt to Zambia, take a ferry across the river and Livingstone, Zambia's gateway to Victoria Falls, is less than 50 miles east.
-Or you can bring your 4WD campervan hire in Kasane with you on a scenic ride along the well-tarred Caprivi Strip, Namibia's panhandle where the Okavango River crosses into Botswana before sinking in the sands of Kalahari.
+If you want a jaunt to Zambia, take a ferry across the river and Livingstone, Zambia’s gateway to Victoria Falls, is less than 50 miles east.
+Or you can bring your campervan hire, RV or motorhome rental with you on a scenic ride along the well-tarred Caprivi Strip, Namibia’s panhandle where the Okavango River crosses into Botswana before sinking in the sands of Kalahari.

 There are a couple of national parks along the strip teeming with game when the waters are scarce, but be careful around venomous reptiles like the black mamba and spitting cobra which can be found even in well-trodden tourist trails.

-When crossing borders with your 4x4 campervan rental in Kasane, keep in mind that you need to present driving licenses and permits on top of the usual travel papers.
+When crossing borders with your 4×4 campervan rental in Kasane, keep in mind that you need to present driving licenses and permits on top of the usual travel papers.